 The platform is filled with shops, galleries, restaurants, cafés and a community centre.
 The ground-scrapers contain offices and provide access to the platform.
 One of the eight-story skyscrapers is a hotel; the other six contain residential apartments.
 Two sets of panoramic elevators in the park present an additional connection with the platform.
 Another eight sets of stairways and cargo lifts are spread across the site.
 A network of pedestrian pathways spread across the park connects the site with all the surrounding streets.

-Sustainability Proposed solution minimizes its carbon footprint by offsetting it with a large number of newly planted trees.
-The large flat roof of the platform presents a great potential for placement of solar panels and rainwater collectors.
 Architects: Luka Anic, Danko Balog, Tamara Baresic, Srdan Gajic Location: Zagreb, Croatia Program: mixed-use (residential, commercial, retail, cultural, hotel) Project Area: 68,600 sq. meters Project Year: 2012